Wencho8/ReAct-AI-Agent-from-Scratch-using-DeepSeek/README.md

 ## 📌 Features
 ✅ **Reasoning Loop** built from scratch with prompt-based control
 ✅ **Memory Management** using 🤗Transformers library to count tokens in formatted messages
-✅ **Tool integration** scalable tool environment without using function-calling API features
+✅ **Tool integration** with a scalable tool environment.
+Not using function-calling API features
 ✅ **Streamlit UI** to interact with the agent and display its responses and reasoning process
 ✅ **FastAPI backend** for handling chat requests from Streamlit